xlnfinance/xln/wiki/9_receive_and_pay.md

 You can modify the port Fair daemon occupies on your server.
 Pass `-pXXXX` to the daemon to use another port.
 We are using 8002 below by default.
 For higher security, make sure the daemon is not exposed to external world (even though all the actions are authorized with security code).

-Put this helper in util libs:
+Put something like this helper in util libs:

 ```
 FairRPC = (params, cb) => {